5 Reasons Why I’m Not [really] a Personal Finance Blogger …

 But I will do my best, because — well, that’s what I do.
 And that’s what I expect of myself.

 Reason Number Five:

-I own a bulldog — the most expensive breed of dog to own.
+I own an english bulldog — the most expensive breed of dog to own.

 Ha.
 Yep, it all comes back to the bulldogs.

-Our first bulldog had two ACL surgeries, two canine root canals, and a UTI every other month for the last 5 years of her life.
+Our first english bulldog needed two ACL surgeries, two canine root canals, and had a UTI every other month for the last 5 years of her life.

-Our next bulldog needed two cherry eye surgeries by the time he was 4 months old.
+Our next english bulldog required two cherry eye surgeries by the time he was 4 months old.
 When he was 6 months, he developed an illness that left him extremely ill and dehydrated (and thank goodness he recovered.)
-And at 9 months, his medical issues stopped but new behavioral issues began.
+And at 9 months, his medical issues ended but new behavioral issues began.

 Pet insurance, anyone?
 (Yes, we are fully covered…)

 Especially dogs that are predisposed to certain genetic conditions.